 Chakhar is celebrated once in every three years in last week of September.
 At the time of this festival, Lamas worship God Chikchait for 6 days and throw away the Chakhar in the fire on 7th day.
 After this ritual Chham dance by Lamas is performed.

 Gataur is celebrated every year in the last week of September.
 During this festival, Lamas worship God Chaugayal and the next evening, saur is thrown into the fire while performing the Chham dance.

-This festival is celebrated in the months of June at the monasteries of Shashur, Gemur, Kye, Kardang, Tabo and Mane.
-Prime attractions of this festival is the devil dance performed by Lamas wearing colorful attires and masks of different birds and animals.
+This festival is celebrated in the month of June at the monasteries of Shashur, Gemur, Kye, Kardang, Tabo and Mane.
+Prime attraction of this festival is the devil dance performed by Lamas wearing colorful attires and masks of different birds and animals.
 It is also referred to as Kye Chham festival.